Developing an approach to writing for the development of this FMC wiki site

 After many years of study I now post online into a structured framework with a certain systematic approach.
 This will develop over time.

-But it just should exist on the web internet: a decent readable english reference page on the Hyperborean or Lemurian.
+This just should exist on the web internet: a decent readable english reference page on spiritual scientific topics.
+At least as a start.

 I publish, for people to be able to use and connect to: web and wiki are the language of the youthful generation(s) and current times, with much shortened attention spans.